cinthylorein/Genomic_epidemiology_SARS-CoV-2_S_NS/README.md

 4. Check the Json files `C1.json` and the XML file,  and identify what you have in each line

 5. The XML file is already provided.
-All you need is to make a fasta file, called `CoVid.fasta`.
+All you need is to make a fasta file, called `Spike_nextclade.aligned.fasta`.
 To test your fasta file, first run the Rscript to put the fasta contents into a json file, and then run BEAST 2 using the json file:
    ```
    Rscript ../fasta2json.R
    ~/beast/bin/beast -overwrite -df C1.json ../C1.xml